wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-archiving-microsoft-365/includes/5-implement-records-management-microsoft-365.md

 ### Configure retention labels to declare records

-When you create a retention label from the Records Management solution in the Microsoft Purview compliance portal, you have the option to mark items as a record.
+When you create a retention label from the Records Management solution in the Microsoft Purview compliance portal, you can mark items as a record.
 If you ran the PowerShell command from the previous section, you can alternatively mark an item as a regulatory record, as seen in the following screenshot.

 :::image type="content" source="../media/declare-records-b2a02c83.png" alt-text="Screenshot of records management in the Microsoft Purview compliance center and the option to declare content as a record or regulatory record.":::